 4.2 50% of South Africa’s murders in 2014/15 occurred in 12.3% of police precincts.
 Some 20% of police precincts in more affluent metro and rural areas and towns had a murder rate of less than 12 per 100,000.
 And just over 10% of policing precincts had a murder rate of zero.

-4.3 One of the facts arising from the 2015 release of statistics is that Cape Town murder rate is higher, indeed considerably higher, than that of Johannesburg and Pretoria.
+4.3 One of the facts arising from the 2015 release of statistics (with little to no change having occurred in the 2016 statistics) is that Cape Town murder rate is considerably higher than that of Johannesburg and Pretoria.
 Indeed, police have recorded more murders in Cape Town than in Johannesburg and Pretoria combined.
 In effect, Cape Town residents are almost twice more likely to be murdered than Johannesburg ones.
-But this begs the question of what is meant by ‘Cape Town’ and also who the residents are in race, gender, age and occupational status terms.
+But this begs the question of what is meant by ‘Cape Town’ and also who its residents are in race, gender, age and occupational status terms.

 4.4 Over 60% of Cape Town murders occur in ten of its sixty police station precincts, with six of them – the Nyanga, Harare, Mitchellsplain, Gugulethu, Khayelitsha and Delft precincts – having had persistently high murder rates for more than a decade.
 This is over the same period of time that the murder rate overall declined, and then over the last three years has increased.
 This suggests that local factors are at work, perhaps influenced by supra-local ones of the kind discussed earlier.
 In particular it indicates local circumstances, embedded in relationships between people and groups, and in different areas of these precincts and townships, of a kind that Elias discusses in The Established and the Outsiders.